Aging & Health A to Z

 - Increased irritability and restlessness

-- Physical symptoms (stomach aches, various pains) that your doctor cannot diagnose or relieve
+- Physical symptoms (stomach aches, various pains) that your healthcare provider cannot diagnose or relieve

-- Excess sensitivity (being more “thin-skinned”) or reacting more strongly to criticism
+- Feeling extra sensitive (being more “thin-skinned”) or reacting more strongly to criticism

-- Thoughts about ending your life, or even making an attempt.
+- Thoughts about ending your life, or even making a suicide attempt.

 You do not have to accept these feelings.
-Depression can be treated very effectively, with both medicines and talk therapy (psychotherapy).
-You will find that the support provided by individual, family, or group therapy—especially when combined with an anti-depressant medication—can let you cope much more effectively to the challenges of COPD.
+Depression can be treated very effectively, with both medicine and psychotherapy (talk therapy).
+You will find that the support provided by individual, family, or group therapy can help you cope with the challenges of COPD much more effectively.
+This is especially true when therapy is combined with an anti-depressant medication.

 Anxiety and COPD